About the Online Training

 How do I get a California Food Handlers Card?

-The card issued upon successful completion of an ANSI-approved food safety program and a 40-question exam with a minimum score of 70%.
+The card issued upon successful completion of an ANAB-accredited food safety program, such as Premier Food Safety, and a 40-question exam with a minimum score of 70%.

 Who is considered a food handler?